Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 Note:
 - I'd like a world where people are ok with no empty constructor, it results in cleaner code.
-- However it seems people want empyt construction, and if called empty it should explode nicely.
+- However it seems people want empty construction, and if called empty it should explode nicely.
 - We could just add a boolean flag, empty. >>
 - That's not nice.
 Maybe there is a better way. >>